-- 1. In accordance with the tasks to be carried out by the risk management function pursuant to Box 3 (point 3) of chapter 1 of section IV of CESR's technical advice, the risk management function should be responsible for: - sourcing, testing, maintaining and using the VaR model on a day-to-day basis; - supervising the process relating to the determination of the reference portfolio if the UCITS reverts to a relative VaR approach; - ensuring on a continuous basis that the model is adapted to the UCITS' portfolio; - performing continuous validation of the model; - validating and implementing for each UCITS a documented system of VaR limits consistent with its risk profile that is to be approved by Senior Management and the Board of Directors; - monitoring and controlling the VaR limits; - monitoring on a regular basis the level of leverage generated by the UCITS; - producing on a regular basis reports relating to the current level of the VaR measure (including back testing and stress testing) for Senior Management.
+1. In accordance with the Article 12(3) of the implementing Directive concerning the tasks to be carried out by the risk management function the risk management function should be responsible for:

+- (a) sourcing, testing, maintaining and using the VaR model on a day-to-day basis; - (b) supervising the process relating to the determination of the reference portfolio if the UCITS reverts to a relative VaR approach; - (c) ensuring on a continuous basis that the model is adapted to the UCITS' portfolio; - (d) performing continuous validation of the model; - (e) validating and implementing for each UCITS a documented system of VaR limits consistent with its risk profile that is to be approved by Senior Management and the Board of Directors; - (f) monitoring and controlling the VaR limits; - (g) monitoring on a regular basis the level of leverage generated by the UCITS; - (h) producing on a regular basis reports relating to the current level of the VaR measure (including back testing and stress testing) for Senior Management.